AbeEgbezien06/Biometric-security-project-CYB-302-/README.md

 **3. Download the dataset**

-Download the ORL dataset from [Kaggle](https://www.kaggle.com/datasets/tavarez/the-orl-database-for-training-and-testing)
+Download the ORL dataset from [Kaggle](https://www.kaggle.com/datasets/tavarez/the-orl-database-for-training-and-testing) and place it in the `biometric-data/` folder
+Download gerprint dataset as well from [fingerprint_dataset](https://www.kaggle.com/datasets/kundurunonieshreddy/finger-printdataset)the Fin
 ---

 ## How It Works